MaitreyiJadhav/MaitreyiJadhav.github.io/_posts/2019-03-29-finalPost.md

 ![Final prototype](/images/final.png)

-After Project•Evaluate your overall progress with respect to your initial goals •Lessons learned and unexpected challenges •Future work (how can you use what you’ve learned?)•Final working prototype, slides/assets for presentation, tutorial (this will also be handed in on D2L
 ## Goals
 For this project and presenatation I have achieved all my goals that I had in the beginning of the project.